UWNetworksLab/uProxy-p2p/README.md

 * `cca run ios --emulator`

 #### Running on an iOS device
+* In order to run an app on your iOS device, you need to have an [Apple Developer Account](https://developer.apple.com/programs/) and an [iOS Development Certificate](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingCertificates/MaintainingCertificates.html).
+Once you have these set up you can continue with the following steps.
 * Attach a device to your Mac through a USB
 * `sudo npm install -g --unsafe-perm ios-deploy`
 * `grunt build_ios`